fewlaps/quitnow-cache/README.md

 cache.get("key"); // It can get them again, cache.remove("key"); // and remove it if you want.

-cache.get("unExistingKey"); // If something doesn't exists, it returns null cache.get("tooOldKey"); // The same if a key is too old
+cache.get("unexistingKey"); // If something doesn't exist, it returns null cache.get("tooOldKey"); // The same if a key is too old

 cache.clear(); // You can also clean it,